 While there are no lifetime balance transfer credit card offers in Australia, there are other long-term debt consolidation options available to you.

 Even if you can’t get access to a lifetime balance transfer offer, there are still many reasons to compare balance transfer deals when you want to pay off your credit card debt.
-If you're looking to repay your balance transfer over an extended period, a long-term balance transfer credit card could be your next best bet.
-Some card providers offer deals which last as long as 36 months.
-If you repay your balance within the promotional period, you could stand to repay your debt faster without the cost of high interest.
+If you're looking to repay your balance transfer over an extended period, a long-term balance transfer credit card could be a valuable alternative.

 No longer offered in the market

 Balance transfer for life credit cards are no longer in the Australian market.
 This page now compares other long-term debt consolidation alternatives that can help repay your debts.

-While you can no longer apply for a lifetime balance transfer credit card, a balance transfer credit card (especially one with a longer promotional period) can be an effective way to repay your debt.
+While you can no longer apply for a lifetime balance transfer credit card, a balance transfer credit card (especially one with a longer introductory period) can be an effective way to repay your debt.
 Compare your options to find the right for you.